crisbia3/Basic-Scripts-for-SRE-Engineer/README.md

 # Basic-Scripts-for-SRE-Engineer

-This repository contains a list of simple and easy Python scripts, that can be used by SRE / IT Engineer to simplify/automate boring simple tasks
+This repository contains a list of simple and easy Python scripts, that can be used by SRE / IT Engineer to simplify/automate easy simple tasks